suryadoulagar/sync-apis/README.md

 ##Synchrony Project

+The project is built upon as per the below requirement - can be further modified

 Create a Spring Boot REST app that exposes endpoints to
 • Register a User with basic information, username, and password